AmbrSb/LServer/README.md

 docker -t lserver build .
 docker run -it --network host lserver
 ```
+On ARM-based platforms you may need to run docker in `--privileged` mode to avoid issues with `apt` and `libseccomp`.

 Or you can perform the build directly as follows:
 ```Bash
 git clone https://github.com/AmbrSb/LServer lserver